donaldjnavarro/selenium_python_template/README.md

 By default, Pytest will use its fixtures to all tests and then continue to the next web browser and run all the tests again.

-Which browsers are included in this coverage can be customized in the *.env* file
+* Which browsers are included in this coverage can be customized in the *.env* file
+* Browser dimensions can be specified in the .env, otherwise will use defaults set in **/fixtures/fixtures_browser.py**

 ## Overview